kimeguida/ProCare/procare_python_package/README.md

 (procare) $ python -c "import procare"
 (procare) $ python -c "from procare.open3d.open3d.geometry import read_point_cloud"
 ```
-No Error means the installation has been successful.
+No errors means the installation has been successful.

 ### For conda users
 ##### 1. Download the install package